italia/spid-cie-oidc-docs/docs/en/revocation_endpoint.rst

      - URL HTTPS that uniquely identifies the RP.
      - |spid-icon| |cieid-icon|
    * - **token**
-     - The token about which the RP requests information.
+     - The token which the RP is asking to revoke.
      - |spid-icon| |cieid-icon|